-- Submit an application including your current position, area(s) of professional concentration, and number of years working in the green industry ($100 application fee, $50 to be refunded if you are not selected for the course).
+- Submit an application including your current position, area(s) of professional concentration, and number of years working in the green industry ($100 application fee, $50 to be refunded if you are not admitted to the course).

 - Enroll in the RI•CH Course, receive a copy of the RI•CH Training Manual, and gain access to the course materials through the online learning management system ($450 enrollment fee).

-- Enroll in optional plant identification course for RI•CH students ($45).
+- Enroll in optional plant identification classes for RI•CH students ($45).
 To be held in the winter.
 Registration will be available separately.

 - Enroll in additional optional plant identification workshops ($35 each).
 Held throughout the year, ongoing.
 Registration will be available separately.